krishna213119-pixel/krishna213119-pixel/README.md

 My ultimate goal is to become an AI Engineer.

-I enjoy coding in Python and solving challenging problems.
+I enjoy coding in Python ,c++ and solving challenging problems.

 I am exploring Machine Learning and Deep Learning concepts.